THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 b) any other member who identifies himself by production of a current Association membership card; or

-c) any properly authorised Bailiff; or
+c) any other properly authorised Bailiff; or

 d) any person being an owner or tenant or the authorised representatives of an owner or tenant of land crossed by Association waters or of any adjoining land.